stan-voo/logseq-slavsko-theme/README.md

 ## Credits

-A big chunk of the code I got from the [miA theme](https://github.com/playerofgames/logseq-mia-theme).
+- A big chunk of the code I got from the [miA theme](https://github.com/playerofgames/logseq-mia-theme).
 Huge kudos to the theme creators 💛
-I am using the [Onest font](https://fonts.google.com/specimen/Onest), which looks beautifully with ukrainian cyrillic, and Roboto for tables.
+- I am using the [Onest font](https://fonts.google.com/specimen/Onest), which looks gorgeously with ukrainian cyrillic, and Roboto for tables.

 ## Bugs and feedback
 If you find a bug, file it under "Issues" with a short description and a screenshot.